Travis Kelce launches new line of barbeque meals at Walmart

+**Related Video Above: Chiefs’ Kelce throws wild first pitch before Guards’ opener.**

 KANSAS CITY, Mo.
-(WDAF) — Kansas City is known for its delicious barbecue, and now a popular Chiefs player is putting his own twist on it.
+(WDAF) — Kansas City is known for its delicious barbecue, and now a popular Chiefs player, known for potentially dating a superstar musician, is putting his own twist on it.

 “Travis Kelce’s Kitchen” features seven different meal options that take a “KC Style” approach to dinner.
 Here’s a list of the entrees that are available: